Acellera/acegen-open/tutorials/adding_custom_model.md

         )
     }

-New models can be added by creating a new tuple adding it to the model_mapping dictionary.
+New models can be added by creating a new tuple and appending it to the model_mapping dictionary.
 Then the model can be selected in any configuration file by setting the `model` parameter to the name of the model.
 In the case of our example, adding the models would look like this: